I7-Examples/Bronze/docs/source.txt

 Instead of reading the inscription when in darkness and the candle is not on a supporter:
 	if the inscription is not fully revealed, change the inscription to partially known;
 	say "The light coming in does illuminate the floor sharply, and is at a good angle, but it is a bit too low to show up the lettering halfway up the wall.
-All you get is the deepest capital letters -- P, L, and D -- and the last line: [italic type]or he will depart again without offering aid.[roman type]"
+All you get is the deepest capital letters -- P, L, and D -- and the last line: [italic type]or he will depart again without offering aid.[roman type][line break]"

 Visibility rule when examining or reading the inscription:
 	if in darkness